datacommunity/datacommunity.github.io/README.md

 This the repository for the web front end.
-If you want to add a link to your tool, please go to the relevant repository and submit a PR.
+If you want to add a link, please go to the relevant repository and submit a PR.